yockgen/madani-os-builder/docs/architecture.md

     EMT Provider o-- Chroot Environment
 ```

-The following table captures the SW entities and their functions.
+The following table captures the SW entities and description of their functions.

 | SW Component | Description |
 | -------- | ------- |